ogsmelvin/flarephp/README.md

-Anthony Development Kit
+Fried PHP
 ===

-ADK is a PHP Library with MVC Support and mashups.
+Fried PHP is a framework that supports mash ups.